tbogdala/sentient_core/README.md

   do syntax highlighting for emotes delimited by asterisks.
 * Other participants currently don't have syntax highlighting until multi-chat mode is enabled.
 * No way to cancel text generation currently.
-* Mac and Windows builds currently do not support hardware accellerated sentence_similarity testing with vector embeddings.
 * Error messages will corrupt the output unless stderr is redirected to another terminal or file.
 Eventually this will be handled through message boxes instead.
 * The new rust-llama.cpp backend implementation will sometimes cause a crash on a bad UTF-8 boundary,